 It depends on the situation.
 However, if you have a written pay plan or promise of specific wages and the employer did not pay that amount, then you will likely have a claim under the North Carolina Wage and Hour Act.
 Keep in mind, that the employer is not technically required to pay those back...Read more »

 First you should ask your attorney.
 If you don't have one you need one--you need to make sure comp doesn't get more than it should, have to deal with underinsured coverages, it is not do it yourself time.
 Don't have an attorney ?
-Contact a member of the NC Advocates for Justice in your county who...Read more »
+Contact a member of the NC Advocates for Justice in...Read more »

 I had an injury over a year ago at my job and someone dropped the ball at some point and the MRI scan was just now ordered.
 It came back normal according to the workers comp doc.
 The workers comp doc thinks its muscle spasms, but I saw my personal doc and he diagnosed chronic pain is this covered?...
 Read more »

 If the doctor links it to the work injury yes it is covered.
 Many MRI's are negative.
 I assume your doctor has seen the MRI; if not get a copy for him.
 MRI's usually are not going to show much immediately after an injury so the delay wasn't something that helped comp.
-If you don't have a lawyer why...Read more »
+If you...Read more »

 Im not sure of the process and when I ask questions of the Paralegal or Attorney ( if they are in the office ) answers seem to slightly change.
 Ive felt out of the loop the whole time and unsupported.
 I never received a copy of our original Attorney/ Client contract.
 I asked multiple times.
 Then...
 Read more »

 The number one complaint clients have with their attorneys is a lack of communication, either by failing to return phone calls were not properly explaining the process.
 Attorney's fees and workers compensation claims are set by the industrial commmission at 25%.
 I do not know what the $900 is...Read more »